For more information related to salaries and allowances, contact Payroll Services at 250-356-8980.

 Members staying in a hotel during sitting days and not making any claims under any of the above provisions will be reimbursed to a maximum of $17,000 per year for hotel expenses, including parking and internet services, upon presentation of receipts.
 Members are required to complete the Capital City Living Allowance form.

 An MLA may claim up to $61 per day either when in Victoria or when travelling throughout the province.
 The per diem reimbursement is intended to cover the cost of meals and incidental expenses while a Member is away from their home or constituency.
 A per diem is not claimable when a Member is working in their constituency, except when attending a parliamentary committee meeting in their riding.

 Further details are available in the section on Travel Guidelines.

 Deductions for Absence from the House

-As a requirement under the Members' Remuneration and Pensions Act, Members must maintain a record of their attendance at House sittings and prepare a declaration outlining the reason for any absences.
+As required by the Members' Remuneration and Pensions Act, Members must maintain a record of their attendance at House sittings and prepare a declaration outlining the reason for any absences.
 This declaration must be submitted to the Clerk of the House between the 1st and 15th day of January and July each calendar year.
-Any absence in excess of those permitted under the Act will be deducted by Payroll Services at the rate of $300 per day from the Member’ s basic compensation upon receipt of instruction from the Clerk.
+Any absence in excess of those permitted under the Act will be deducted by Payroll Services at the rate of $300 per day from the Member’ s basic compensation upon receipt of instructions from the Clerk.

 Death of a Member